DominyGallo/Social-Media-Analysis-2025/README.md

 ![Turkmenistan](https://github.com/user-attachments/assets/8c112bc2-bb67-47dc-b693-84842a43da53)

 #### Analysis
-- As can be seen, interestingly, Cambodia is one of the few NDCs where the terms "gender" and "women" is in the top 10 words used.
+- As can be seen, interestingly, Cambodia is one of the few NDCs where the terms "gender" and "women" are in the top 10 words used.
 It's important to note that these words are even used more often than the name of the country itself!
 - When it comes to Canada, it seems pertinent that reference to "indigenous" people and most likely "first Nations" is in the top words used.
 It shows how the specific political context of states can be reflected through their priorities in their NDCs.
 - In the case of Indonesia, it is interesting that "development" and "ecosystem" are in the top words used.
 While it is not surprising, it does suggest how important it is for Indonesia to 'adapt' to 'climate change', and to 'implement' 'change' as needed.
 - Last but not least, Turkmenistan's top words are related to resources, with reference to "energy", "gas" and "water".
 This can perhaps shed some light as to what are the priorities of this country when it comes to framing its NDC.

 ## Topic Modeling

 For topic modeling, we aimed to see what were the general topics that were formed across NDCs, by using BERTopic modeling.
-As the language employed by NDCs can be quite similar, the parameters for the BERTopic used had to be modified and played with in order to get pertinent results.
+As the language employed by NDCs can be quite similar, the parameters for the BERTopic model had to be modified and adjusted in order to obtain pertinent results.

 ### Code:
     # load libraries